-If you want to paint a flower or plant in a more abstracted or expressionistic manner, then it is absolutely fine to work with a more stylized, simplified drawing.
+If you want to paint a flower or plant more abstractly or expressionistically, working with a more stylized, simplified drawing is absolutely fine.
 In this case, drawing from your imagination would work well.

-In this drawing demonstration, I wanted to capture the smaller details of the centre of sunflower, as well as the curling, wavy petals.
+In this drawing demonstration, I wanted to capture the smaller details of the center of a sunflower, as well as the curling, wavy petals.

 Work from your own photos

-Drawing from your own photos is a great way to come up with unique ideas and compositions.
+Drawing from your own photos is a great way to develop unique ideas and compositions.
 You also have first-hand experience of what the sunflower looks like in a real-life situation.
-This gives you a better idea of how the subject matter “sits in space” so to speak.
+This gives you a better idea of how the subject “sits in space.”

 Because I wanted a level of naturalism in my artwork, I chose to work from a photograph of a sunflower that I found on unsplash.com.

-If you cannot get your own photographs of your chosen subject matter, then you can always use free images from unsplash.com or pexel.com.
-There are a huge variety of free stock photo sites on the web, but these two are the ones I have used the most for good reference photos.
+If you cannot get your own photographs of your chosen subject matter, you can always use free images from unsplash.com or pexel.com.
+There are many free stock photo sites on the web, but these two are the ones I have used the most for good reference photos.

 Step 2: Decide on the size of your drawing

-I would recommend sticking to at least A4 in size, because if you work any smaller you may struggle to get a good amount of detail in your drawing or painting.
+I recommend sticking to at least A4 in size because if you work any smaller, you may struggle to get a good amount of detail in your drawing or painting.

-With a larger sheet of paper, you can accentuate details and there is space to enlarge tiny areas.
-Your pencil marks and brush strokes can be bolder and wider – and there is more room for error in a sense.
+With a larger sheet of paper, you can accentuate details, and there is space to enlarge tiny areas.
+Your pencil marks and brush strokes can be bolder and wider – and there is more room for error.

-Step 3: Composition and rough drawing of the general shapes of the sunflower
+Step 3: Composition and a rough drawing of the general shapes of the sunflower

-Once you have decided on the size of the paper you will be working on, you can think about your composition and then draw it out in pencil.
+Once you have decided on the paper size you will be working on; you can think about your composition and then draw it out in pencil.

 Think carefully about how you will position the sunflower on your page.

-I recommend using a 2B lead pencil to first softly sketch out the general shapes of the sunflower petals, leaves, and stem.
-Make sure you are applying only a very light pressure onto the pencil to achieve very light pencil marks on the page.
+I recommend using a 2B lead pencil to softly sketch out the general shapes of the sunflower petals, leaves, and stems.
+Make sure you apply only a very light pressure onto the pencil to achieve very light pencil marks on the page.

-I started my sunflower pencil drawing by sketching out the general circle shapes of the center of the sunflower, and the circle that the petals would fit into.
+I started my sunflower pencil drawing by sketching out the general circle shapes of the sunflower’s center and the circle that the petals would fit into.
 As you can see, the pencil mark is very light, but hopefully, you can see the general shape.

 Step 4: Defining Form

-Once you have sketched the light general shapes within the sunflower, then you can start going over the petals, stem, and leaves again and making changes and alterations to your shapes in order to get your subject matter looking more accurate.
-I use a kneadable eraser because I find it great to be able to manipulate its shape so that I can erase lines in small places and awkward angles!
+Once you have sketched the light general shapes within the sunflower, you can start going over the petals, stem, and leaves again and making changes and alterations to your shapes to make your subject matter look more accurate.
+I use a kneadable eraser because I find it great to manipulate its shape so that I can erase lines in small places and awkward angles!